Table of contents

 The Adaptation Platform brings together key groups from government, industry and professional organizations, to collaborate on adaptation priorities.
 By providing the structure to pool knowledge, capacity and financial resources, the Platform aims to get work on adaptation done, and to ensure the results of that work, such as information, tools and recommendations, reach the right audiences.

 The Adaptation Platform is led by the Climate Change Impacts and Adaptation Division (CCIAD) at Natural Resources Canada (NRCan).
 The Platform structure includes a Plenary (the coordinating forum) and a series of Working Groups.
-Current Working Groups include 1) Science Assessment, 2) Northern Canada, 3) Measuring Progress on Adaptation, 4) Coastal Management, 5) Mining, 6) Forestry, 7) Energy, and 8) Economics of Adaptation.
+Current Working Groups include 1) Agriculture, 2) Coastal Management, 3) Economics, 4) Energy, 5) Forestry, 6) Infrastructure and Buildings, 7) Measuring Progress, 8) Mining, 9) Northern, 10) RAC and Tools Synthesis, 11) Science Assessment, 12) Water and Climate Information.

 Why was the Adaptation Platform developed?